COAST’s mission is to protect and restore a diverse, abundant and beautiful marine environment for everyone in Arran, the Clyde and Scotland.

 We work with scientists, fishermen and the community to facilitate research that develops the knowledge base of our marine ecosystem, for effective decision-making to protect and restore valuable marine habitats and species.

 We build local capacity and awareness for community-led marine conservation with innovative and participatory marine education and communications.
-We enjoy sharing our experience with other communities and building resources and experiences for everyone such as the Octopus Centre, the Marine Mobile, exciting workshops and activities on the shore, local sea life videos or our Marine Education Resource Pack for teachers
+We enjoy sharing our experience with other communities and building resources and experiences for everyone such as the COAST Discovery Centre, the Marine Mobile, exciting workshops and activities on the shore, local sea life videos or our Marine Education Resource Pack for teachers

 Over the past 20 years, COAST’s people have achieved important changes for marine protection and restoration: